bertrandda/heraldry-search-front/README.md

 - 🔍 Simple and powerful search by [Algolia](https://algolia.com)

 ## Get started
+Create `.env` file from `.env.sample` and complete it with the Algolia app settings in your [console](https://www.algolia.com/users/sign_inhttps://www.algolia.com/users/sign_in).

 To run this project locally, install the dependencies and run the local server:

 ```sh